Estimate To Complete Formulas Explained

 Generic ETC Formula

-We have to forecast the monetary value (cost) of remaining work to determine ETC. So, we can write ETC equation as
+We have to determine the expected cost of remaining work.
+So, we can write ETC equation as

 ETC = (monetary value of remaining work)/(future projected cost efficiency)